astrcrai/prospero-docs/docs/source/storage.rst

 Quotas
 ------------

-Currently users homespace are limited with a quota with a soft limit and a hard limit.
-The softlimit is 150GB and the hardlimit is 175GB.
-Due to this recommend that if you have any large simulations then this should be should be stored within data1.
-A larger general purpose storage area is being looked at currently.
+Currently each user's homespace is limited to a quota of 150GB with a hard limit of 175GB.
+Large datasets should be stored on /mnt/data1.

 Backups
 ------------